 A professional society takes a professional review action, based on reasons relating to professional competence or conduct, which adversely affects the membership of a physician in the society.

 The entity must report such adverse professional review actions to the MQAC within 15 days of reviewing the entity’s report.
-The MQAC must then report the action to the NPDB.
+The MQAC must then report the action to the Data Bank.

-Can a physician dispute an NPDB report?
+Can a physician dispute a Data Bank report?

 Yes.
 A physician may dispute either of the following, within 60 days of the date the report is mailed: